DataDog/puppet-datadog-agent/README.md

 Step-by-step
 ============

-This is the minimal set of files to use to get started.
-These files assume puppet 2.7.x
+This is the minimal set of modifications to get started.
+These files assume puppet 2.7.x or higher.

 /etc/puppet/puppet.conf
 -----------------------

-    [main]
-    logdir=/var/log/puppet
-    vardir=/var/lib/puppet
-    ssldir=/var/lib/puppet/ssl
-    rundir=/var/run/puppet
-    factpath=$vardir/lib/facter
-    templatedir=$confdir/templates

     [master]
-    # These are needed when the puppetmaster is run by passenger
-    # and can safely be removed if webrick is used.
-    ssl_client_header = SSL_CLIENT_S_DN
-    ssl_client_verify_header = SSL_CLIENT_VERIFY
     report = true
     reports = datadog_reports
     pluginsync = true
-    syslogfacility = user

     [agent]
     report = true